emha-koeln/banned-ips/readme.txt

 Shortcode [bannedips] and Widget for showing the current blocked IPs by fail2ban and/or statistics from your blocklist and abuseipdb account

 == Description ==

     Shortcode [bannedips] and Widget for showing the current blocked IPs by fail2ban and/or statistics from your blocklist and abuseipdb account

 == Installation ==

-    1. Make your fail2ban.sqlite3 db readable to the web server (e.g. # chown root:www-data /var/lib/fail2ban/fail2ban.sqlite3
+    1. Make your fail2ban database readable to the web server (e.g. on a comon GNU/Linux as root
+          # chown root:www-data /var/lib/fail2ban/fail2ban.sqlite3
-          # chmod 0640 /var/lib/fail2ban/fail2ban.sqlite3)
+          # chmod 0640 /var/lib/fail2ban/fail2ban.sqlite3
+       )
-    2. Use it with fail2ban's banntime.incremt
+    2. Use it with fail2ban's 'banntime.increment' settings!

     WordPress:
     1. Put the plugin folder into [wordpress_dir]/wp-content/plugins/